Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Summary and conclusions

 \item We confirm the detection of a vertically extended molecular gas component or thick disk by robustly characterizing and correcting for the residual error-beam contamination in the observations using an iterative approach.

-\item The vertical distribution of molecular gas is best fit by a double-Gaussian component, consisting of a bright thin disk, with deconvolved $FWHM\simeq360$\,pc, and a fainter thick disk, with deconvolved $FWHM\simeq1.1$\,kpc.
-Statistically significant emission is detected in a region extending up to vertical distances of $\lesssim 1.3-1.4$~kpc at the $3\sigma$ level.
+\item The vertical distribution of molecular gas is best fit by a double-Gaussian component, consisting of a bright thin disk, with deconvolved FWHM $\simeq$ 360\,pc, and a fainter thick disk, with deconvolved FWHM $\simeq$ 1.1\,kpc.
+Statistically significant emission is detected in a region extending up to vertical distances of $\lesssim 1.3-1.4$~kpc at the $3\sigma$ level. \refcom{The thick disk component is well resolved at the current spatial resolution, while the thickness of the thin disk component should be regarded as an upper limit.}

 \item Under the hypothesis that the same CO--to--H$_{\rm 2}$ conversion factor applies to the thin and the thick disks, we estimate that the thick disk can contribute up to $\sim 27\%$ of the total molecular gas mass.